kuma35/thinking-forth-jp/sphinx/chapter3.rst

 ======================

 Let’s apply decomposition by component to a real problem.
-It would be nice to design a large application right here in , but alas, we don’t have the room and besides, we’d get sidetracked in trying to understand the application.
+It would be nice to design a large application right here in Chapter Three, but alas, we don’t have the room and besides, we’d get sidetracked in trying to understand the application.

 Instead, we’ll take a component from a large application that has already been decomposed.
 We’ll design this component by decomposing it